 Mine waste is primarily broken or ground rock with little to no organic matter or nutrients.
 The Division of Lands and Minerals has studied the use of waste products to improve vegetation in reclamation of taconite tailings.
 These materials have included various types of compost, residue from paper mills, treated solids from wastewater treatment plants (biosolids) and dredge material from Lake Superior.
 Based on this research, new reclamation procedures have been developed to successfully reclaim coarse taconite tailings.

 This is a preferred option for sulfide-bearing mine wastes because it limits access of oxygen to the sulfide minerals present and therefore the reaction of these minerals.
-The Division of Lands and Minerals has examined this strategy, and modifications of it, in both laboratory and field tests.
+The Division of Lands and Minerals has examined this strategy, and modifications of it, in both laboratory and pilot tests.
 These experiments focused on measuring empirical sulfide oxidation rates and evaluating empirical rates to theoretical rates based on natural oxygen diffusion into water.

 The mixing of alkaline solids with acid-producing mine wastes is intended to neutralize acid produced within the mine waste disposal facility.
 The Division of Lands and Minerals has examined this strategy in laboratory tests initiated in 1988 and in more recent field studies.